 The God Service Account

-Giving the agent a service account with admin-level database access because 'it needs to answer questions about anything.'
-One compromised credential exposes your entire knowledge base.
-Use delegated identity or scoped service accounts per department.
+The agent gets a service account with admin-level database access because "it needs to answer questions about anything."
+One compromised credential exposes the entire knowledge base.
+Use delegated identity, or scope service accounts per department.
+Never one identity for everything.

 Stale Permission Metadata

-Tagging chunks with permission metadata at ingestion time but never updating them when roles change.
-An employee moves from Engineering to Sales — the chunks ingested under their old department still show up in their new role's queries, and Engineering-restricted chunks they authored are now invisible to their former team.
+Chunks get tagged with permission metadata at ingestion and never refreshed when roles change.
+An employee moves from Engineering to Sales — chunks ingested under their old department still surface in their new role's queries, and the Engineering-restricted chunks they authored go invisible to their former team.
+Drift is the default.

 Semantic Leakage Through Summaries

-Your post-filter correctly blocks a restricted document, but the LLM has already seen it in a previous conversation turn and includes details in its summary.
-Permission filtering must happen before the LLM sees any context, not after generation.
+Your post-filter blocks a restricted document.
+The LLM saw it three turns ago and quotes it in the current summary.
+Permission filtering has to happen before the LLM sees any context, not after generation.
+Once it is in the context window, it is in the response.

 Permission Explosion in Metadata Filters

 Encoding every possible permission combination as metadata tags.
-A user with 5 roles across 3 departments and 4 project teams creates a filter clause with 60+ OR conditions.
+A user with 5 roles across 3 departments and 4 project teams becomes a filter clause with 60+ OR conditions.
 Vector database performance collapses.
-Use hierarchical permission levels (public > internal > confidential > restricted) as pre-filters, and fine-grained checks as post-filters.
+Use hierarchical levels — public > internal > confidential > restricted — as pre-filters.
+Push fine-grained checks to the post-filter.

 Missing Audit Trail

-Filtering chunks correctly but never logging what was filtered out.
-When a user reports 'the AI couldn't answer my question,' you have no way to tell whether it was a retrieval quality problem or a permission boundary working as intended.
-Log both the retrieved set and the authorized set.
+Filtering chunks correctly and never logging what got filtered out.
+When a user reports "the AI couldn't answer my question," you cannot tell whether retrieval missed it or whether the permission boundary held.
+Log the retrieved set and the authorized set.
+Both.

-Pre-retrieval filtering is only as good as the metadata you attach to each chunk during ingestion.
-Get the taxonomy wrong, and you're either over-restricting (agents can't find relevant content) or under-restricting (agents surface content users shouldn't see).
+Pre-retrieval filtering is only as good as the metadata you attach to each chunk at ingestion.
+Get the taxonomy wrong and you either over-restrict — the agent cannot find anything relevant — or under-restrict, and surface what users should never see.

-The trick is using layered classification rather than flat role tags.
-Three metadata dimensions cover the majority of enterprise permission patterns — though complex organizations with unusual access hierarchies may require additional dimensions.
+The leverage point is layered classification rather than flat role tags.
+Three metadata dimensions cover most enterprise permission patterns.
+Complex organizations with unusual access hierarchies need more dimensions; do not pretend otherwise.

 Classification Level (vertical access)

-public— Available to all authenticated users and external-facing agentsinternal— Available to all employees but not external partiesconfidential— Restricted to specific departments or project teamsrestricted— Named individuals only, requires explicit grant
+public— available to all authenticated users and external-facing agentsinternal— available to all employees, not external partiesconfidential— restricted to specific departments or project teamsrestricted— named individuals only, requires an explicit grant

 Department Scope (horizontal access)